Rishi Sunak piles pressure on Israel for ‘sustainable ceasefire’ in Gaza

-Rishi Sunak piles pressure on Israel for ‘sustainable ceasefire’ as he says too many have died in Gaza
+Rishi Sunak piles pressure on Israel as he calls for Gaza ceasefire: ‘Too many civilians have died’

-The prime minister stepped up calls for an end to hostilities and increased access for humanitarian aid for the Gaza Strip
+Prime minister says ‘sustainable ceasefire’ is needed to allow aid in and hostages out – as US says it ‘won’t dictate’ the timing or terms for Israel’s military operations

-Rishi Sunak has piled pressure on Israel to push for a “sustainable ceasefire” in Gaza, adding that “too many lives have been lost” in the ongoing conflict.
+Rushi Sunak has piled pressure on Israel over the need for a “sustainable ceasefire” in Gaza, saying that “too many lives have been lost” in the bombardment of the territory.

-The prime minister stepped up calls for an end to hostilities and increased access for humanitarian aid for the Gaza Strip.

-He said the country’s relentless attacks against Palestinians risk “fuelling the conflict for another 50 years” and radicalising young Muslims across the world.
+Mr Wallace said Israel could lose moral and legal authority over its war on Hamas, which was in response to an attack inside Israel that killed 1,200 people and saw 240 others taken hostage.

-Asked about the comments during a trip to Scotland, Mr Sunak said: “Israel obviously has a right to defend itself against what was an appalling terrorist attack perpetrated by Hamas, but it must do that in accordance with humanitarian law.”
+Asked about Mr Wallace’s comments during a trip to Scotland, Mr Sunak said: “Israel obviously has a right to defend itself against what was an appalling terrorist attack perpetrated by Hamas, but it must do that in accordance with humanitarian law.”

 He added: “It’s clear that too many civilian lives have been lost and nobody wants to see this conflict go on a day longer than it has to.